 South Dakota Field Office

-A majority of the vegetation on the BLM-administered lands is prairie grassland or juniper woodlands.
-However, lands at Fort Meade Recreation Area and around Lead and Deadwood have ponderosa pine.
-Fort Meade Recreation Area has opportunities for camping, picnicking, hiking, mountain biking, horseback riding and a Back Country Byway with interpretive signs (see the link below).
+A majority of the vegetation on BLM-administered lands is prairie grassland or juniper woodlands.
+The Fort Meade Recreation Area and areas around Lead and Deadwood have Ponderosa pine and Burr oak.
+The Fort Meade Recreation Area has camping, picnicking, hiking, mountain biking and horseback riding opportunities and features a Back Country Byway with interpretive signs at places of historical interest.

-The BLM-administered lands throughout the state are used for livestock grazing, mineral extraction, forest management, and recreation (especially hunting) if public access exists.
+BLM-administered lands throughout the state are used for livestock grazing, mineral extraction, forest management and recreation (especially hunting) where legal public access exists.